akoutmos/prom_ex/guides/howtos/Writing PromEx Plugins.md

 - `manual_metrics/1`

 Each of these callbacks is supposed to return a list of metrics of that type.
 For example, `polling_metrics/1` needs to return a list of `PromEx.MetricTypes.Polling` structs (a single struct is also an acceptable return).
-By doing this, you plugin can load your metrics and deal with the nuances of each metric type properly.
+By doing this, your plugin can load your metrics and deal with the nuances of each metric type properly.
 Each of the `MetricTypes` structs all have a field called `:metrics`.
 This field contains a list of all the `Telemetry.Metrics` definitions that were provided to the struct `build` function.